 Objectives of Packaging

-Packaging is the activity to safeguard a finished product by covering it with protective materials.
+It is the activity of safeguarding a finished product by covering it with protective materials.
 The following are its main objectives.

 - To protect the product.